mu-se373-190704037/se373-project/README.md

 Posts:
 a)Everyone can see the posts.
-b)Only Maltepe University's students can create a post. c)Only Maltepe University's students can comment and like or unlike the post.
+b)Only Maltepe University's students can create a post. c)Only Maltepe University's students can comment and like or dislike the post.